 - Have treats in moderation.
 Following a diet that is too strict can be dangerous and isn’t successful for long-term weight control.
-Healthy eating involves balancing nutritious foods with treats in moderation.
+Healthy eating involves balancing nutritious foods with treats, and no food should be completely off limits.
 Having treats in the house can be very tempting for some people, so talk to your teen about what feels comfortable to them.
-It may be better for your family to go out for treats, or buy them in single serving packages.
+It may be better for your family to go out for treats or buy them in single serving packages.

 - Make small behavior changes.
 Long-term, sustainable changes in health happen with small steps, not strict dieting or quick fixes.
-Focus on making concrete small changes, such as drinking less regular soda and juice, eating more fruits and vegetables, or eating less fast food.
-Making small changes as a family can lead to great health benefits.
+Focus on making small, specific changes, such as drinking less regular soda and juice, eating more fruits and vegetables, or eating less fast food.
+Making small changes together as a family can lead to greater success for your teen.

 - Pay attention.
 If your teen is making healthier choices, make sure to applaud the effort.
 However, if your teen is skipping meals, no longer interested in foods that she previously liked, restricting entire food groups, and seems preoccupied with losing weight, she may be at risk for an eating disorder.
 Pay attention to your teen’s attitudes towards food and seek help from her medical provider if you think that she might be attempting to lose weight in an unhealthy way.